 After an archives instruction session, students will be able to:

 - Describe the procedures for using Special Collections and archives in order to properly access and handle primary source material in the holdings of both the College of Charleston and the South Carolina Historical Society

 - Apply evaluative criteria in order to identify if source material is a primary, secondary, or tertiary information

 - Search archival holdings in the online catalog and finding aids in order to retrieve holdings information necessary for completing call slips

-If you would like to arrange for an instruction session, please contact our Manager of Research Services, Mary Jo Fairchild.
-Special Collections appreciates at least two weeks’ notice to arrange for instruction.
+If you would like to arrange for an instruction session, please contact our Manager of Research Services in Special Collections.
+We appreciate at least two weeks’ notice to arrange for instruction.